BillJr99/Ursinus-CS173/_pages/Labs/Testing/lab-financialaidcalculator.md

 Scanner myScanner = new Scanner(System.in);
 System.out.println("Enter Annual Income:");
 double income = myScanner.nextDouble();
-// do this again using nextInt() for numKids
+// do this again using nextInt() for numKids, which will be an int variable
 ```

 ## Part 2: Financial Assistance Calculator (85% of the Implementation Grade)